cjaganmohan/cjaganmohan.github.io/_pages/research.md

 ---

+My research is at the intersection of software engineering and artificial intelligence.
+My work addresses the test and evaluation challenges in AI-enabled software systems by adapting established software testing principles and developing novel methodologies to evaluate unique characteristics of AI-enabled software systems.
+My work spans test and evaluation of machine learning algorithms, deep neural network models, and large language models, creating test methods and frameworks that address the challenges each technology presents.
+Through my research, I contribute to the development of methods, frameworks, and metrics for systematic assessment of AI-enabled software systems, enabling reliable and trustworthy AI deployment across diverse applications.
+Additionally, I am exploring how AI techniques can enhance traditional software testing practices, particularly through LLM-augmented test generation.

+<!--

 My research interest is at the intersection of software engineering and artificial intelligence (AI) and deals with the problem of establishing standards, measurements, and safeguards for AI-enabled software systems (AI systems).
 My research aims to address quality challenges in AI systems using software engineering principles and methodologies to guarantee trustworthy and responsible AI systems.
 I am particularly interested in advancing the state of the art in evaluating AI systems and developing methods, approaches, and tools to test and ensure that AI systems are safe, secure and reliable.

-<!--

 My research is at the intersection of Software Engineering (SE) and Artificial Intelligence (AI), focusing on addressing the software engineering challenges in the AI system development lifecycle.
 My current focus is on developing approaches to test and evaluate ML-enabled systems across its lifecycle.
 # Recent Projects